By Miguel Ouellette

 Montreal Economic Institute

-Miguel Ouellette is Director of Operations and an economist, Olivier Rancourt is an economist, and Krystle Wittevrongel is Public Policy Analyst with the Montreal Economic Institute.
-They are the authors of Environmental Policies Should Be Adapted for Rural Canadians.
+Miguel Ouellette is Director of Operations and Economist and Olivier Rancourt is an Economist at the Montreal Economic Institute.

 © Troy Media